rbuerki/compare_data_from_the_command_line/README.md

 ### Behaviour, Functionality

-To be effective the index values and column names of the two dataframes have to to consistent.
-If these are floating the comparison will fail.
-(One consequence: New datapoints have to be assigned to new index values.)
+To be effective the index values and column names of the two dataframes have to be consistent respective to the contained values.
+If they are not the comparison will fail.
+(One consequence for example: If new datapoints are added to a table, they have to be assigned to new index values, the old index values must persist.
+Only these older index values will be compared with an earlier version of the table.)

 The app runs two equality checks.
 The first is run at the start of the process for dataframes of identical shape with the Pandas' `pd.equals()` function.
 It is a "strict" comparison that also takes into account the datatypes of the values.

-Only if this fails, the edge-case handling get's activated and a final second check is run, this time with a boolean comparison.
+Only if this strict check fails, the edge-case handling process is run ending with a final second equality check.
+This time with a boolean comparison.
 That one is less strict and compares values independent of their datatypes.
-(But you'll get a warning anyway if they differ.)
+(But you'll get a warning anyway if the dtypes differ.)

 ## Installation and Usage

 Sorry, no "pip install" functionality implemented yet.
 Simply copy the `compare_df` folder in this repo to your local machine and make it available where ever you need it.

-Then you can start the process from the command line, and, in the simplest of use cases, you'll simply pass the path strings / names of the two CSV-files containing the data that you want to compare:
+You can start the process from the command line, and, in the simplest of use cases, you'll simply pass the path strings / names of the two CSV-files containing the data that you want to compare:

 ```python
 python compare_df {"source_file_1"} {"source_file_2"}